eugene9212/eugene9212.github.io/_posts/2018-10-23-Matrix-Decomposition-method(1).markdown

 In other words, you should change the order of row ahead(which called 'permutation' _ changing the order) when implementing GE.
 Therefore send the biggest row to the pivot location before you calculate the matrix E.

+The following code is R code, working as Gaussian Elimination.

 ```
 GE <- function(A, b){